45 Taiwanese foods we can't live without

 But what's the fun in eating that?
 Inhale deeply and relish the stench, the smellier, the better.

-Leaving taste, smell and nutritional value aside, the sweet potato stands out for one particular reason among Taiwanese food -- it's shaped like the island.
-For this, the sweet potato occupies a very special place in every Taiwanese heart.
+Leaving taste, smell and nutritional value aside, the sweet potato stands out for a one particular reason among Taiwanese food -- it's shaped a bit like the island.

 As long as the beloved root vegetable is in it, Taiwanese love it.